Clarity for your novel

 Fiction University If you need a short, simple explanation of a technique or issue related to writing fiction, this should be your first stop.

-Go Into the Story While screenwriting is close cousin to fiction writing, there’s enough good advice about writing available that I try to stick to the stuff about novels.
-Not here.
+Go Into the Story While screenwriting is a close cousin to fiction, enough advice exists for new novelists that it’d be easy to include the stuff specific to fiction.
+But then you’d have missed Go Into the Story.
 Caution: This site is like drinking from a fire hose.
 You have been warned.

 Helping Writers Become Authors When my clients need additional insights and study on story structure, scenes, and character arcs, I send them here, and I frequently prescribe K.M.
 Weiland’s book/workbook combos to guide writers through their books’ creative development.